Capacity And Fallback

 hints: true

-Hints apply only on the brokered (Worker) path.
-Direct AWS mode still falls back through the class chain but does not run quota or placement preflight.
+Hints apply only on the brokered path.
+Direct AWS mode still walks the class chain but runs no quota preflight.
+To preflight quota before the first warmup in either mode, run:

 #Region And Availability Zone Routing